 Arizona is an “at will” employment state, meaning employers can let their workers go at any time, unless it’s for an illegal reason.
-They may not fire you or discriminate against you for protected traits, such as your gender or religion.
+An employer may not fire you or discriminate against you for protected traits, such as your gender or religion.
 In some cases, filing a complaint with the appropriate agency will be necessary.

 If you’ve already been treated in an illegal or unfair way at work, you might be able to seek compensation or get your job back.
 It’s important to know your rights at work, so you can protect yourself if your employer violates them.
 We’ll cover wrongful termination, discrimination laws, wage disputes, signs of a hostile work environment, and more.